Planning-Augmented Sampling with Early Guidance for High-Reward Discovery: More Experimental Details

-In the main text, we mention that our expansion strategy is to add all child nodes to the unexpanded node, because the exploration term in our PUCT formulation (Eq.~(\ref{eq:puct})) guaranties that these newly created nodes will be properly prioritized based on their low $n_{visit}$, ensuring that they will be systematically explored in future iterations.

-To better validate the rationality of our design, we conducted a comparative experiment in the Hypergrid environment, comparing the approach of expanding all child nodes versus expanding only one child node.
-The goal was to measure the number of states visited required to discover the same number of modes.
+In the main text, we mentioned that our expanding strategy is adding all child nodes to the unexpanded node, because the exploration term in our PUCT formulation (Eq.~(\ref{eq: puct_short})) guarantees that these newly created nodes will be properly prioritized based on their low $n_{visit}$, ensuring they will be systematically explored in future iterations.
+To better validate the rationality of our design, we conducted a comparative experiment in the Hypergrid environment, comparing the approach of expanding all child nodes versus expanding only one child node. \textit{The goal was to measure the number of states visited required to discover the same number of modes}.
 If discovering the same modes requires visiting significantly more states, it indicates wasted MCTS iterations and lower state-visit efficiency, making such an approach less desirable.
 The results of this comparative experiment are shown below:

 Since the strategy of expanding only one child node requires an impractically large number of state visits to discover all 16 modes (rendering it meaningless for comparison), we omit this result here.
 However, the state visit counts required for discovering 4 and 8 modes clearly demonstrate the infeasibility of single child expansion.
-Our results show that this approach significantly reduces the efficiency of exploration.

-We attribute this inefficiency to the fundamental limitation of single child expansion: Each training iteration predominantly revisits previously explored nodes due to constrained graph width in MCTS.
-This severe restriction on new node access dramatically reduces the exploration space.
-Even in our grid experiment, the state visit counts reached alarming magnitudes, let alone in molecular experiments with exponentially larger state spaces, where such costs would become computationally prohibitive.
+Our results show that this approach significantly reduces exploration efficiency.
+We attribute this inefficiency to the fundamental limitation of single child expansion: \textbf{Each training iteration predominantly revisits previously explored nodes due to constrained graph width in MCTS.
+This severe restriction on new node access dramatically reduces the exploration space.} Even in our grid experiment, the state visit counts reached alarming magnitudes, let alone in molecular experiments with exponentially larger state spaces, where such costs would become computationally prohibitive.
 These experimental results conclusively validate our design rationale: expanding all valid child nodes during the expansion phase is essential for achieving optimal state visitation and exploration efficiency.

-\section{Detailed Experimental Setup}
+\subsection{Detailed Experimental Setup}